Emeritus Professor Elizabeth Anne Rankin

 BA(Hons), PhD, HDipLib (Witwatersrand)

-Elizabeth Rankin began teaching in the 1960s while studying for her first postgraduate degree at the University of the Witwatersrand, Johannesburg.
+Elizabeth Rankin began teaching in the 1960s while studying for her first postgraduate degree in the Department of Fine Arts at the University of the Witwatersrand, Johannesburg.
 She was to pursue motherhood and research concurrently with her lecturing, with two sons born in 1968 and 1970 and a PhD awarded in 1978.
 The first doctoral degree in Art History at that university, her thesis was a study of the development of knowledge and taste in the rediscovery of Greece, entitled "Englishmen on the Acropolis: an historiography of the Parthenon, c.
 1750-1850".

 Research | Current